 Get to the Heart of Your Metrics

 A case study by Google identified two main types of metrics.
 The researchers called them “pulse” metrics and “heart” metrics.
 Pulse metrics are wide scale.
 They focus on the technical aspects of a website.
 PULSE stands for Page views, Uptime, Latency, Seven-day active users, and Earnings.
 These metrics are important, but they have barriers and shortcomings.
 They look at indirect metrics of UX instead of particular user interface information.
 The data can also be difficult to interpret.
 For example, a rise in page views could signify popularity – or point to an interface that’s so confusing that users click around to escape the pages.

 Heart metrics, on the other hand, provide information that enables marketers to track progress toward a specific goal.
 These metrics can analyze customer satisfaction, as well as the effectiveness and efficiency of the site.
 HEART stands for Happiness, Engagement, Adoption, Retention, and Task success.
-While you may not need metrics from every category in each study, this framework can help designers tackle subjective aspects of UX, such as visual appeal.
+While you may not need metrics from every category in each study, this framework can help designers tackle subjective aspects of UX, such as the visual appeal.
 Conducting customer surveys is an easy way to gather heart metrics.